innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 We will also reach out to the Census Bureau, which has already indicated an interest in linking to it from their website.

 We also believe that CRAN might want to link to the Guide on the [Official Statistics & Survey Methodlogy Task View](https://cran.r-project.org/web/views/OfficialStatistics.html).
 However, we have not yet spoken to the Task View Maintainer about this.
+If the maintainer thinks that this project is not a perfect fit, then we are open to creating a separate task view dedicated to US Census Statistics.

 # How Can The ISC Help